GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

       Its Prometheus data metric set would be `pod-measurement`.

-    - For Prometheus's PodMonitor/ServiceMonitor CRDs, you can use `params` to specify `measurement`, for instance:
+    - For Prometheus's PodMonitor/ServiceMonitor CRDs, you can use `params` to specify `measurement`, for example:

       ```yaml
-      # URL parameter of the scrape request
       params:
           measurement:
           - new-measurement